yl92/paddy-color-theme/README.md

 → The [Customize UI](https://marketplace.visualstudio.com/items?itemName=iocave.customize-ui) extension can let you pick your beloved fonts to be used across UI as well as some other cool little features!

-→ The [Chalice Icon Theme](https://marketplace.visualstudio.com/items?itemName=artlaman.chalice-icon-theme) icon theme is great.
+→ [Chalice Icon Theme](https://marketplace.visualstudio.com/items?itemName=artlaman.chalice-icon-theme) is great.
 No more messy colors all over the place for the file icons.

 ---